 Your cerebral cortex, the outer layer of your brain plays a role in memory, attention, thinking and consciousness.

 Gyrification or cortical folding is where the surface of your brain undergoes changes to create furrows (sulci) and folds (gyri).
 Those are the ‘ridges’ you see when looking at an image of a human brain.

 This cortical gyrification is affected by meditation.
-And why meditation practitioners have more “gray matter” which we covered earlier in this post.
+And why meditation practitioners have more “gray matter” which I touched on earlier in this post.

 Scientists at the UCLA School of Medicine examined cortical gyrification of 100 meditators and controls.

 The team found a correlation between gyrification and the number of meditation years.
 And found that certain segments of the cerebral cortex were significantly more developed in meditators.